-4.1 The pump has to be integrated in the hull structure in a way that the maximum longitudinal and transverse forces occurring during acceleration or crash-stop operation and during manoeuvres with the jet in the maximum steering position are safely withstood.
+4.1 The pump has to be integrated in the hull structure in a way that the maximum longitudinal and

 Detachable connections to the ship's hull shall enable an easy installation and dismounting of the pump unit.

 4.2 The form of the entrance duct has to be coordinated with the manufacturer of the water jet unit.
 The stream towards the pump has to be continuous and cavitation shall be avoided in the complete inlet area.
 The entrance duct has to be arranged to exclude the possibility of air ingress.